codership/documentation/galeracluster/source/faq.rst

 .. rubric:: How can I learn to configure and use Galera?
 .. _`faq-learn-galera`:

-The :doc:`index` is the best source for detailed information on Galera.
-It includes a guide for :doc:`gettingstarted`.
+The :doc:`./documentation/index` is the best source for detailed information on Galera.
+It includes a guide for :doc:`./training/tutorials/getting-started`.
 Several members of the Galera staff occasionally make presentations at conferences around the globe.

 For comprehensive training courses on Galera and related software (e.g., load balancers), check the web sites of our partners (e.g., MariaDB, FromDual, Severalnines).
 For a list of all of them, along with links to their sites, see the `Support Partners <http://galeracluster.com/support/#support-partners>`_